BOXWOOD AVENUE IS A PLACE WHERE WE CAN COME TOGETHER TO APPRECIATE BEAUTIFUL DESIGN, OLD WORLD TRADITIONS, AND SLOW LIVING.

 The MVP's of #TeamBoxwood

 A not-so-miniature-nubian, he is our gentle giant.
-When he first arrives, he was very timid and shy, but now loves human attention.
+When he first arrived, he was very timid and shy, but now loves human attention.
 Careful, he will steal your heart!

 Butternut arrived at 4 months old and has quickly become the queen of the pen.
 I'm afraid she knows just how cute she is, and she never lets her smile slip!